 The learning curve

-In April 2010 we launched The Studio at a sold-out event at Village Underground, London.
+We launched The Studio at a sold-out event at Village Underground, London.
 The evening showcased talks and inspiration from some of the biggest names in the world of design, illustration, art and gaming – all involved with The Studio.
 Appearing were Jasper Goodall, Tomato, Anthony Burrill, Mr Bingo and Marcus Tanner (Art Director of Sony’s WipEout game).

 Dan Moore, curator of The Studio, introduced the project and hosted the evening.
 As well as talks and live art, there was an exhibition of the art created – and PlayStation 3 gaming pods for guests to play the latest titles and see the Themes working.